Writers write, right?

 YouTube, Pinterest, Tumblr, GoodReads, and/or Instagram.

-- The First Line Magazine: All stories must be written with the first line provided.
+- First Line Magazine: Submit a story with the assigned first line.
 Due Nov.
-1
+1.

 - Critical Pass Review: Calling all poets, writers, photographers, and visual artists!
 The Critical Pass Review is now accepting submissions for its Fall 2014 Issue.
 Due Nov.
 19.

 - Madcap Review: There are two weeks left to submit to Madcap Review!
 Due Oct.
 31.